Optimally Integrating Ad Auction into E-Commerce Platforms: Experiments

 \subsubsection{Uncorrelated Case}

-By the third experiment, we want to compare our optimal mechanism with the commonly used mechanism(i.e., only taking out some particular topmost slots to ad items).
-First, we fix several topmost slots, and run Myerson optimal auction\footnote{Note that the platforms usually run generalized second-price(GSP) auction. \cite{Ostr} showed that when all advertisers have identical regular distributions of values, the expected revenue of GSP with reserve price $r^*$ such that $\phi(r^*)=0$ in the bidder-optimal envy-free equilibrium is the same as the expected revenue of Myerson auction.}.
+In the third experiment, we want to compare our optimal mechanism with the commonly used mechanism (i.e., only taking out some particular topmost slots to ad items).
+First, the current mechanism can be described as: we fix several topmost slots, and run Myerson optimal auction\footnote{Note that the platforms usually run generalized second-price(GSP) auction. \cite{Ostr} showed that when all advertisers have identical regular distributions of values, the expected revenue of GSP with reserve price $r^*$ such that $\phi(r^*)=0$ in the bidder-optimal envy-free equilibrium is the same as the expected revenue of Myerson optimal auction.} on ad items.
 For organic part, we allocate organic items to the remaining slots by their volumes sorted in non-increasing order.
 In this way, we can compute the expected revenue and GMV in the traditional layout.
-Then, we use the just obtained GMV as the threshold $V_0$ and run mechanism $\mathcal{\bar{M}}$, deriving another expected revenue from our mechanism.
+Then, we use the just obtained GMV as the threshold $V_0$ and run mechanism $\mathcal{\bar{M}}$ (i.e., we solve the constrained problem with $V_0$).
+We derive another expected revenue from our mechanism.
 Repeat the above procedure, as the number of fixed slots changes from 1 to 8.
 Finally, we compare the expected revenue gained in two mechanisms and illustrate them in Figure \ref{exp3}.

 From Figure \ref{exp3} we can see, on the premise of reaching the same GMV, the revenue curve of our mechanism lies on the top of that of Myerson optimal mechanism.
 The main reason is that, the conventional layout always maximize revenue in particular slots and then maximize GMV in the rest slots, which are separate two steps, while we maximize revenue and guarantee GMV, simultaneously.
 Therefore, IAS is more flexible, and can keep the same GMV but gain more revenue.
 This also reflects the superiority of mixture arrangements.